US says it's reviewing new information about Israeli unit accused of abuses before the war in Gaza

 The Leahy law has never been invoked against close ally Israel.

+After State Department reviews, Blinken wrote Johnson, he had determined that two Israeli Defense Force units and several civilian authority units were involved in significant rights abuses.
+But he also found that one of those two Israeli military units and all the civilian units had taken proper and effective remediation measures.

-The U.S. review comes as protests and counterprotests over American military aid for Israel's war against Hamas in Gaza are roiling U.S. college campuses as well as election-year politics at home and relations abroad.
+The reviews come as protests and counterprotests over American military aid for Israel's war against Hamas in Gaza are roiling U.S. college campuses as well as election-year politics at home and relations abroad.

+Although the amount of money at stake is relatively small, singling out the unit would be embarrassing for Israel, whose leaders often refer to the military as “the world’s most moral army.”

+The U.S. and Israeli militaries have close ties, routinely training together and sharing intelligence.
+It also would amount to another stinging U.S. rebuke of Israel’s policies in the West Bank.
+The Biden administration has grown increasingly vocal in its criticism of Israel’s treatment of the Palestinians and recently imposed sanctions on a number of radical settlers for violence against Palestinians.

 Credit: AP